Leody Taveras Preview, Player Props: Rangers vs. Mets

-The Texas Rangers and Leody Taveras (.368 slugging percentage over his past 10 games, including one homer), battle starting pitcher Jose Quintana and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+On Wednesday, Leody Taveras (on the back of going 1-for-3) and the Texas Rangers play the New York Mets, whose starting pitcher will be Denyi Reyes.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Mets.
+He had a one-hit showing in his most recent game (1-for-3) against the Mets.

 Leody Taveras Game Info & Props vs. the Mets